juanmait/tokio-hyper-single-thread/README.md

-## Hyper Server
+## Example Tokio Single Thread

-The goal of this project is to experiment with tokio -> hyper to create an asynchronous http server that runs **in a single tread**.
-It is also using experimental hyper version [`1.0.0-rc.3`](https://github.com/hyperium/hyper/blob/master/CHANGELOG.md#v100-rc3-2023-02-23).
+The goal of this project is to experiment with [tokio] & [hyper] creating an asynchronous http server that runs **in a single tread**.
+Also, is using an experimental hyper version [`1.0.0-rc.3`](https://github.com/hyperium/hyper/blob/master/CHANGELOG.md#v100-rc3-2023-02-23).

 ## Run the server in release mode